fabicl4/fullstackopen/part1/README.md

 In this part, i solved all exercises of the introdemo, unicafe and anecdote apps.
 You can see the current result (it may or may not be finished and submitted at time)

+Note: introdemo app is the same as the courseinfo app.
+In part2, introdemo is renamed as courseinfo

 [ ] Submitted?

 Part 1.1 to 1.5 introdemo